petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 11. Save changes and close the file.

-12. Run the following commands to navigate to the **templates** folder and open the scaffolded `deployments` yaml file.
+12. Run the following commands to navigate to the **templates** folder and open the scaffolded `deployment` yaml file.

     ```
     cd templates
-    code deployments.yaml
+    code deployment.yaml
     ```

-13. Search for the `metadata` definition and replace the the line under `annotations` with the following.
+13. Search for the `metadata` definition and replace the line under `annotations` with the following.

     ```
     apiVersion: apps/v1